ka-kwok/telecom-churn-ml-prediction/README.md

 ## 🔹 4.
 Exploratory Data Analysis (EDA)
-- **Churn distribution**: ~26% churned (imbalanced dataset)
-- **Tenure & Contract Type**: strongest relationship with churn
-- **Churn correlation analysis**:
-    - Service Type
-    - Tenure and contract Type
-    - Senior Customers
-    - Internet add-on serivces
-- **Visualizations**: churn rates and distribution with barplots, piecharts, boxplots and parallel categories graph
+The exploratory data analysis phase provides critical insights into the underlying patterns and relationships that influence customer churn.
+This step lays the foundation for feature selection, model design, and business strategy.

+#### **Churn Distribution**
+* Approximately 26% of customers have churned, indicating a class imbalance that must be addressed during modeling.

+* This imbalance suggests that churn is a relatively rare event, making precision and recall especially important for predictive performance.

+#### **Key Feature Relationships**
+* **Tenure and Contract Type** emerge as **the strongest predictors of churn**.
+Customers with shorter tenure and month-to-month contracts are significantly more likely to churn.

+* **Senior Customers** show a higher churn rate, possibly due to lower engagement with digital services or support limitations.

+* **Service Type** (e.g., `fiber optic` vs `DSL`) and **Internet Add-on Services** (like `OnlineSecurity` and `TechSupport`) also show meaningful correlations with churn behaviour.

+#### **Churn Correlation Analysis**

+* A correlation matrix and statistical tests reveal strong associations between churn and:

+    * **Contract Type**: Month-to-month contracts are highly correlated with churn.

+    * **Tenure**: Shorter tenure increases churn likelihood.

+    * **SeniorCitizen**: Older customers show distinct churn patterns.

+    * **Internet Add-ons**: Lack of services like Online Security and Tech Support correlates with higher churn.

+    * **Payment Method**: SHAP analysis later identifies Electronic Check as a strong churn indicator.

+#### **Visualizations**

+To support these findings, a variety of visual tools were used:

+* **Barplots**: Show churn rates across categorical features like contract type and payment method.

+* **Piecharts**: Illustrate churn proportions and service usage.

+* **Boxplots**: Compare tenure and monthly charges between churned and retained customers.

+* **Parallel Categories Graph**: Visualizes multi-feature interactions, revealing how combinations of contract type, service usage, and payment method influence churn.

 ## 🔹 5.
 Feature Engineering & Data Cleaning
-The preprocessing pipeline is designed to transform the raw Telecom Customer Churn dataset into a clean, machine-learning-ready format.
-It standardises data quality, engineers meaningful service-based features, and applies robust encoding and scaling methods to support predictive modelling.
+The preprocessing pipeline is designed to transform the raw Telecom Customer Churn dataset into 2 datasets: clean for EDA visualization and encoded with machine-learning-ready format.
+These standardise data quality, engineers meaningful service-based features, and applies robust encoding and scaling methods to support predictive modelling.

-# ETL & Data Cleaning (No Scaling)
+# Dataset A: ETL & Data Cleaning (No Scaling)

 ## Purpose
 Prepare raw telecom churn data for analysis by ensuring consistency, handling missing values, and engineering meaningful features.